project-n-oss/sidekick/integrations/AWS_SDK.md

 # AWS SDK

 In order to use sidekick with your aws sdk, you need to update the S3 Client hostname to point to the sidekick url (ex: `localhost:7075`).
-Currently you also need to set your s3 client to use `pathStyle` to work.
+Currently, you also need to set your s3 client to use `pathStyle` to work.

 Here are some examples of how to use various aws sdks to work with sidekick: